Ludwik Mierosławski

-Ludwik Adam Mierosławski ([ˈludvik mjɛrɔˈswafskʲi]; January 17, 1814 in Nemours, Seine-et-Marne – November 22, 1878 in Paris) was a Polish general, writer, poet, historian and political activist.
+Ludwik Adam Mierosławski ([ˈludvik mjɛrɔˈswafskʲi]; January 17, 1814 – November 22, 1878) was a Polish general, writer, poet, historian and political activist.
 Mierosławski took part in the November Uprising of the 1830s, and after its failure he emigrated to France, where he taught Slavic history and military theory.
 Chosen as a commander for the Greater Poland Uprising of 1846, he was taken prisoner early but amnestied during the Spring of Nations.
 In 1848 and 1849 he fought for the insurgents in Baden and in the Electorate of the Palatinate.
 Afterwards he returned to France; he also had contacts with Italian activists like Giuseppe Garibaldi.
 He also took part in the January Uprising in the 1860s, as the first of four dictators of the Uprising.

 Biography

 Mierosławski was born on 17 January 1814 in Nemours, France, as a son of Colonel Adam Kasper Mierosławski (1785–1837), an officer of the Duchy of Warsaw and Polish Legions of the Napoleonic period) and aide to French general Louis Nicolas Davout, who became Mierosławski's godfather.
 His mother was of French origin, Camille Notté de Vaupleux.
 His brother was Adam Mierosławski, an engineer and naval captain.

 His family moved to the Congress Poland in 1820.
 Mierosławski attended schools in Łomża and Kalisz, and at the age of 15 he became a podchorąży (officer cadet) in the 5th Infantry Pułk.

 During the November Uprising, when Poles rose against the Russian forces in Congress Poland, he was a lieutenant serving under General Samuel Różycki.
 With him he fought and eventually retreated to Galicia, and later emigrated to France, where he became an active member of various Polish emigree organizations, particularly Polish Democratic Society and carbonari Young Poland.

 In 1839–1840 he gave lectures on the history of Slavic people in French Historical Institute in Paris; he was also considered by many among the Polish emigrants as a knowledgeable tactician and military strategist after the publication of a history of the November Uprising in Poland, Histoire de la revolution de Pologne (Paris, 1836–38).
 He also published several poems, but they were not considered very significant.

 He was chosen as the leader of Greater Poland Uprising of 1846, but the leaders of the Polish Wielkopolska (Greater Poland) underground, including Mierosławski, were arrested by Prussian authorities.
 He was sentenced to death in December 1847 but was amnestied by Frederick William IV of Prussia during the Spring of Nations in March 1848.